Spiielberg/letmeask/README.md

 # Features

 * Login with Google Authentication.
-* Allow users to like questions.
+* Allow users to create room, send and like question.
 * Allow room admin to manage questions, as highlight, mark as read or delete.

 #  How to run